amandamarielewis/scarred-landscapes-workshop/README.md

 You should now see your sensor output!

 If all is working well, we're going to make a new Arduino file which will eventually be our final code file that will include all of the elements covered in this workshop.
+You can basically copy and paste this code into a new file, and we'll continue to add to it.

 ## Seeing up your screen : Connecting the OLED screen